Dynatrace/dynatrace-api/metric-example/query-by-example.md

 entitySelector=type(HOST),tag(Europe),tag(Linux)
 ```
 You can see that compound scope expressions are built by AND-connecting predicate expressions with the comma character.

-Scopes are a powerful concept and explained in more detail in dedicated guide documents.
-For more information on scopes, the sibling document _Scope by Example_ is available.
-In-depth discussions of scope concepts can be found in the .

 # Further Reading